Is there anything more annoying than beard dandruff?

 It will detangle the beard allowing the shampoo to really penetrate during step 2 (oops, spoiler alert).

-Since tackling beard dandruff is really about making your skin feel happy and special, this exfoliating will really help to tackle dandruff.
+Since knowing how to get rid of beard dandruff is really about making your skin feel happy and special, this exfoliating will really help to tackle dandruff.

 Step 2 – Wash Your Beard

-The next stage is to clean your beard hair and your skin.
+The next stage on how to get rid of beard dandruff is to clean your beard hair and your skin.

 Now, a quick heads up, but we are heading into controversial waters here.